-Meal Charge Policy - The NAFCS recognizes on rare occassions, students may forget to bring money to school for meals.
+The New Albany Floyd County Consolidated School Corporation recognizes that on rare occasions, students may forget to bring money to school for meals.
 Charging can be embarrassing to the students.
-Students and adults are expected to pay daily or in advance for all food purchases.
-See full details on NAFCSnutrition.com for Charge Policy.
+Students and adults are expected to pay daily or in advance for all food purchase.
+Unpaid debts are disallowed by Federal School Nutrition Program Regulations; accordingly, unpaid debts must be collected and paid to the School Food & Nutrition Program.